-Royal Wootton Bassett Academy Trust takes data protection and our obligations with regard to data protection seriously.
+Ascend Learning Trust takes data protection and our obligations with regard to data protection seriously

-The Academy Trust Compliance Officer acts as the Academy’s Data Protection Officer and is available to contact on any Data Protection issue by emailing: firstname.lastname@example.org
+We have a dedicated Data Protection Officer who is available to contact by emailing: firstname.lastname@example.org

 This section of the website is intended to be read in conjunction with other relevant Academy and Academy Trust policies including (but not limited to):